marccanby/linguiphyr/paper/paper.md

 languages should share a state if their words for that meaning are cognate $-$ that is, the words are derived from a common ancestor via regular sound change.
 However, if a linguist can demonstrate that two languages share the same cognate due to borrowing or some other non-genetic source, then the languages should be given different states for that character.

-Such cognate judgements are critically important to the results of phylogenetic estimation.
-A haphazard or automated data representation will not yield meaningful trees; hence, it is important to have well-trained linguists judge relevant material and select characters that actually represent potentially shared innovations.
-An abundance of phylogenetics literature discusses good methodology for doing this
+Such cognate judgements are thus critically important to phylogenetic analysis; an abundance of phylogenetics literature discusses good methodology for doing designing characters.
-[@ringe2002indo; @tutorialNicholsWarnow, @heggarty2021cognacy]; classical historical linguistics references are also helpful [@ringeska, @campbell2013historical].
+[@ringe2002indo; @tutorialNicholsWarnow, @heggarty2021cognacy].
+Classical historical linguistics references are also helpful [@ringeska, @campbell2013historical].
-Further, our coding scheme is applicable to phonological, morphological, and structural/typological characters, which are abundant in phylogenetic datasets.
+Finally, we note that our coding scheme is applicable to phonological, morphological, and structural/typological characters, which are abundant in phylogenetic datasets.

 Each character may be declared “standard”, “irreversible”, or “custom”.
 Standard characters permit any change of state (e.g. from 0 to 1 or from 1 to 2) with uniform cost.
 This is generally appropriate for lexical characters where the states represent